 What is IR35?

-From 6 April 2020*, new tax rules are proposed for individuals who provide their personal services via an ‘intermediary’ to medium or large private businesses** (the ‘fee-paying business’ for the purpose of this article).
+The regulations apply where individuals provide their personal services via an ‘intermediary’ to the ‘fee-paying business’.
 An intermediary may be another individual, a partnership, an unincorporated association or a company.
 The most common structure is a worker providing their services via their own company (PSC) which is the term used in this article to summarise the rules which will apply to all intermediaries.

 - generally, the entity that pays the PSC for the services must first deduct PAYE and employee National Insurance contributions (NICs) as if the deemed payment is a salary paid to an employee